ncla/ncla/README.md

 ### 2023

 I have been trusted and given repository admin access to [statamic-responsive-images addon](https://github.com/spatie/statamic-responsive-images) and I continue to contribute code to this addon.
-Additionally I now review other peoples pull requests and manage opened issues.
+Additionally I now review other people's pull requests and manage opened issues.

 ### 2022